Rohithegade02/Rohithegade02/README.md

 <h1 align="center">Hi 👋, I'm Rohit Hegade</h1>
-<h3 align="center">Full Stack Developer with one year of experience, proficient in both frontend and backend development, with a strong emphasis on user-focused design and clean coding practices.</h3>
+<h3 align="center">Mobile and Frontend Developer with one year of experience, proficient in both frontend and backend development, with a strong emphasis on user-focused design and clean coding practices.</h3>

 - 🌱 I’m currently learning  Expo , React Native , NextJS ,Kotlin